IMMM-SFA/diyepw/scripts/README.md

 1. Total number of rows missing
 1. Maximum number of consecutive rows missing

-and will provide:
+and will provide (as applicable):

-1. A list of files where the total number of rows missing exceeds some threshold.
+1. A list of files where the total number of rows missing exceeds a threshold.
+   - This is currently set to rule out files where more than 700 (out of 8760 total) entries are missing entirely.
 1. A list of files where the maximum consecutive number of rows missing exceeds some threshold.
+   - This is currently set to rule out files where more than 48 consecutive entries are missing entirely.
 1. A list of files to be used for creating weather files, where neither of the above conditions were met.
 This is called `files_to_convert.csv` and may be altered so that only a single file, or subset of available files, are converted to EPW.
 Simply remove rows for any files that you do not want the next script to process.

 These are located in a folder in /outputs called `analyze_noaa_data_ouput`.